drioemgaoin/GemRailsExtraGenerator/README.md

 # Gem::Continuous::Integration::Generator
-Short description and motivation.
+TODO: Short description and motivation.

 ## Usage
-How to use my plugin.
+TODO: How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: